Jukunsha/LAKANO-EXERCISE/README.md

    <center>
         <div style="display:flex;flex-direction:column;padding:0 20%">
             <img src='LAKANO MODEL_1.png' />
-            <span><i> - I created only one node Bodyboard, but i could have created both Classic bodyboard and Performance bodyboard, either, i could have created a "Type" property on this node, but with the code CBD and PBD it is already easy to retrieve the kind of bodyboard.
+            <span><i> - I created only one node Bodyboard, but i could have created both Classic bodyboard and Performance bodyboard, either, i could have created a "Type" property on this node, but with the code CBD and PBD it is already easy to retrieve the kind of bodyboard.</i></span>
-    - The property "Manufactured" is a Boolean, so we can distinguish what is manufactred or not.</i></span>
+    <span><i>- The property "Manufactured" is a Boolean, so we can distinguish what is manufactred or not.</i></span>
         </div>
     </center>